The Best Lenses for Infrared Photography

 Very few infrared reviews out there

 While it’s quite easy to find multiple reviews for any given lens, they rarely cover infrared performance.
-Some are more useful than others.
-I have done a number of tests myself on Sony and Fuji lenses as those have been the two systems I’ve used for several years.
+For this reason I have done a number of exacting tests myself on numerous lenses using infrared.
 In some cases I have sought out third party lenses when the manufacturer doesn’t have one in my desired focal length that works well in infrared.
 Sometimes I just end up buying a lens and trying it because I can’t find enough (or any) information about its infrared performance.
-In addition to my own tests summarized in the article, I have tests done by others, below under Resources.

 If you’re lucky, you find a lens that will work well for both visible light and infrared.
 For example the Sony 100-400mm f4-5.6 GM is stellar for both as long as you don’t try to use the 1.4X teleconverter for infrared.
 For a lot of my photography (both visible and infrared) I like to have a walkabout lens that covers a broad range of focal lengths so I don’t miss shots while changing lenses.
 For my Fuji system I keep the Fuji XF 18-135mm on my infrared body and the Fuji XF 16-80mm on my visible light body.
 The XF 18-135mm happens to be superb for infrared.
 In the case of the Sony full frame system, I really like the FE 24-240mm.
 It’s certainly less than perfect for infrared but the range is so handy I just try to avoid focal lengths and apertures that are troublesome.
 Though it isn’t ideal, with the overlap of the Sony/Zeiss 35mm f2.8 prime, 12-24mm, and 100-400mm I can cover most situations where the 24-240mm might fall short.